ostrokach/python-ta/README.md

     ...
 ```

-and the following as incorrect:
+and the following style as incorrect:

 ```python
 def print_address(